widgetface/model_of_life_take-home-exercise/README.md

 3. Sampling or sequencing bias.
 For example PCR based sequencing could exhibit GC bias due to the higher probability of primer annealing to those regions ([ref-3](https://pubmed.ncbi.nlm.nih.gov/28060945/)).

+### K-mer analysis

 The k-mer analysis results for k=4 and k=5 also show that the most common are G, C or GC containing.

+### Palindrome analysis

-4. The analysis found 16 DNA sequnces where palidromes ere of 20 base pair or over.
+The analysis found 16 DNA sequnces where palidromes ere of 20 base pair or over.
 This finding could occur due to  sequence artifacts which have been found to occur in PCR based sequencing approaches ([ref-4](https://bmcgenomics.biomedcentral.com/articles/10.1186/)).
 However, if these palidromic sequences are real they could be involved in are involved in a diverse processes that range from bacterial immune responses to the regulation of gene expression ([ref-5](https://www.sciencedirect.com/science/article/abs/pii/B9780128225639000652)).
 These palindromic sequnces are also often associated with amplified genes in both prokaryotes and eukaryotes ([ref-6](https://academic.oup.com/genetics/article-abstract/161/3/1065/6052570?redirectedFrom=fulltext)).
 Without further analysis it is difficult to expand more on this finding.

 A short analysis running some of the longest palidromic sequences through the BLAST sequence alignamnt tool ([ref-7](https://blast.ncbi.nlm.nih.gov/Blast.cgi)), using default settings,  indicated many originated from bacteria and examples are provided below: